shba007/unai-web/src/content/blog/extract-structured-data-from-images-using-llm.md

 ## Using LLM to extract and format text

-The solution is quite simple, using LLM to extarct and format text.
+The solution is quite simple, using LVLM(Large Vision Language Model) to extract and format the text.
 So how this stratgy should work?
-There are a special type of LLMs called Multimodel LLMs.
-They can take multiple formates like text, image, audio as input and give text as output.
+There are a special type of Multimodel LLMs like LVLMs.
+They can take both formates like text, image as input and give text as output.

+Here is List of LVLM's As of now

+- InstructBLIP
+- MiniGPT-4
+- Gemini Pro
+- LLaVA
+- Qwen-VL

 ### Step 1: Lets try out a demo